Frequently Asked Questions:

 What are the benefits of Psychotherapy?

-Psychotherapy provides a safe and comfortable space to discuss and process your thoughts, feelings, life circumstances and behaviors.
+Psychotherapy provides a non judgmental, unbiased, comfortable space to discuss and process your thoughts, feelings, life circumstances and behaviors.
 Therapy can teach you new techniques for communication, as well as different ways of thinking and behaving.

 Potential Positive Benefits of Therapy: